jrasmusson/ios-professional-course/Bankey/2-Onboarding/README.md

 - `imageView.image = UIImage(named: heroImageName)`
 - `label.text = titleText`

-Use the new view controller
+Use the new view controller (copy from notes).

 **OnboardingContainerViewController**